ad-si/TaskLite/docs-source/faqs.md

 I don't like [Org-mode]'s' unstructured combination of outlining, notes and tasks.
-Furthermore I don't like interactive document editing UIs in the terminal.
+Furthermore, I don't like interactive document editing UIs in the terminal.
 I prefer REPL style apps which adhere to UNIX conventions and let me compose them easily with other CLI tools.